john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

         Students have the following properties:

         Attributes:
-            name: A string representing the students name.
+            name: A string representing the student's name.
             student_id: An integer given as a unique identifier for the student.
             hw_grades: A list of 10 numbers (0 to 100) representing the student's homework grades.
             test_grades: A list of 2 numbers (0 to 100) representing the student's test grades.